How to increase direct bookings for hotels: Strategies, tools and best practices

 Differences between OTAs and direct bookings

-Benefits of direct bookings for hotels
+What are the benefits of direct bookings for hotels?

 Higher profit margins

 All hoteliers know that profit margins are often sacrificed to hefty commission fees from metasearch sites and OTAs.
-By taking away the middleman, you can keep profit margins high - and instead of giving away your revenue to third parties - offer better prices to your guests.
+By taking away the middleman, you can keep profit margins high, and instead of giving away your revenue to third parties, offer better prices to your guests.

 Complete control over the guest experience

 When guests book through third parties, you have no control over the communication they receive, and you can't control the guest relationship in any way.
-Direct bookings allow you to take charge, ensuring consistent, personalized messaging across all stages - from booking confirmation and pre-arrival communication to in-stay updates and post-stay follow-ups.
-This end-to-end connection helps create a memorable and seamless guest experience.

 Enhanced upselling opportunities

-With direct bookings, communication isn't just clearer - it also opens up opportunities for upselling.
+With direct bookings, communication isn't just clearer.
+It also opens up opportunities for upselling.
 By integrating upsells into the booking process, you can smoothly encourage guests to add services like room upgrades, parking or special packages.
-When upselling is seamlessly woven into the booking journey, it feels natural for guests, making it easier to drive additional revenue and enhance their overall experience.

 Stronger guest loyalty and more repeat bookings